tanvir-ishraq/A.R.M.O.R-Armament-Models-Recognizer/index.md

 layout: page
 ---

-# A Comprehensive Image Recognizer
+# Aa Armaments Image Recognizer
-A security measure that can classify 22 different types of common military armaments posing threat to civilians on land.<br/>
+A security measure that can classify comprehensive 22 different types of most common military armaments posing threat to civilians on land.<br/>
 The armament types are following: <br/>
 1. S19 Msta artillery
 2. M-21 Grad artillery